VilktorK/DummySimpleBlogGenerator/README.md

             {'url': '/archive.html', 'text': 'Archive'},
             {'url': '/tags.html', 'text': 'Tags'},
 ```
-- The `mynewpage.md` will automatically be generated as `mynewpage.html` when compiled
+- The `mynewpage.md` will automatically become `mynewpage.html` when compiled
 - New footer entries can be added the same way

 ## Regular Usage